AndersHenriksen-dev/python_mlops_cookiecutter_template/README.md

 # 🍪 A up-to-date Cookiecutter template for MLOps

-Inspired by the original [cookiecutter-data-science](https://cookiecutter-data-science.drivendata.org/v1/) template.
+Inspired by the original [cookiecutter-data-science](https://cookiecutter-data-science.drivendata.org/v1/) template and [Nicky Skafte's mlops_template](https://github.com/SkafteNicki/mlops_template).
-This template is more opinionated regarding tools used.
-It has been updated to better fit machine learning-based projects and is being used as the core template in this [MLOps course](https://github.com/SkafteNicki/dtu_mlops).
+This setup is made very specific to the needs of myself and data scientists with a lot of CI/CD work and time spent making packages.
+Where possible, the tooling from the [MLOps course](https://github.com/SkafteNicki/dtu_mlops) is used.

 ## ✋ Requirements to use the template: